Youniwemi/mail-control/readme.txt

 === Mail Control ===
 Contributors: rahal.aboulfeth
-Tags: email tracking, email stmp, email delivrability, email background, email tracker Requires at least: 5.0
+Tags: email tracking, email stmp, email deliverability, email background, email tracker Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.4
 License: GPL
-Stable tag: 0.2.2
+Stable tag: 0.2.3

-Control your SMTP email delivrability, track your emails clicks and openings, and allow sending the emails as a background process to speed up your pages.
+Control your SMTP email deliverability, track your emails clicks and openings, and allow sending the emails as a background process to speed up your pages.

 == Description ==

-Control your SMTP email delivrability, track your emails clicks and openings, and allow sending the emails as a background process to speed up your pages.
+Control your SMTP email deliverability, track your emails clicks and openings, and allow sending the emails as a background process to speed up your pages.

 With Mail Control, you will be able to have a better control over how your emails are handled by wordpress